awsdocs/aws-secrets-manager-docs/doc_source/terms-concepts.md

 ## Versioning<a name="term_version"></a>

 Multiple versions of a secret exist to support [rotation of a secret](#term_rotation)\.
 Secrets Manager distinguishes between different versions by the [staging labels](#term_staging-label)\.
 For most scenarios, you don't worry about versions of the secret\.
 Secrets Manager and the provided Lambda rotation function manage these details for you\.
 However, if you create a Lambda rotation function, your code must manage multiple versions of a secret and move the staging labels between versions appropriately\.
 Versions also have a unique identifier \(typically a [UUID](https://wikipedia.org/wiki/UUID) value\) that always stays with the same version, unlike staging labels you can move between versions\.
+The *UUID* corresponds to the `ClientRequestToken` passed in the `PutSecretValue`, `CreateSecret`, and `UpdateSecret` APIs\.

 Configure your clients to always request for the default version of the secret with the `AWSCURRENT` label attached\.
 Other versions can exist, but you only access other version by requesting a specific version ID or staging label\.
 If you request the secret value and you don't specify either a version ID or a staging label, then by default you see the version with the staging label `AWSCURRENT`\.

 During rotation, Secrets Manager creates a new version of the secret and attaches the staging label `AWSPENDING`\.
 The rotation function uses the `AWSPENDING` version to identify the version until after the version passes testing\.
-After the rotation function verifies the new credentials work, Secrets Manager moves the label `AWSPREVIOUS` to the older version with `AWSCURRENT`, moves the label `AWSCURRENT` to the newer `AWSPENDING` version, and finally removes `AWSPENDING`\.
+After the rotation function verifies the new credentials work, Secrets Manager moves the label `AWSPREVIOUS` to the older version with `AWSCURRENT`, and moves the label `AWSCURRENT` to the newer `AWSPENDING` version\.

-For more information about how staging labels work to support rotation, see [Rotating Your AWS Secrets Manager Secrets](rotating-secrets.md)\.
+For more information about how staging labels work to support rotation, see [Rotating your AWS Secrets Manager secrets](rotating-secrets.md)\.

 Each version maintained for a secret contains the following elements:
 + A unique ID for the version\.